 Colic is when a baby cries a lot but there's no obvious cause.
-It's a common problem that should get better on its own.
+It's a common problem that should get better by around 3 or 4 months of age.
 But call NHS 111 or see a GP if you're worried.

 Check if your baby has colic

-All babies cry, but your baby may have colic if they cry more than 3 hours a day, 3 days a week for at least 1 week.
+All babies cry, but your baby may have colic if they cry more than 3 hours a day, 3 days a week for at least 1 week but are otherwise healthy.

 They may cry more often in the afternoon and evening.

 It may also be colic if, while they are crying: